mrfdev/CMI/Resources/FAQ/cmi-hexcolors.md

 </details>
 </topMenu>

 How to use CMI to deal with Hex color support.
+More information on the official site [zrips.net](https://www.zrips.net/cmi/hex-colors/) here

 ---